huaweicloud/terraform-provider-huaweicloud/docs/resources/apig_group.md

 * `environment` - (Optional, List) Specifies an array of one or more environments of the associated group.
   The [object](#group_environment) structure is documented below.

+* `url_domains` - (Optional, List) Specifies independent domain names of the associated with group.
+  The [url_domains](#group_url_domains) structure is documented below.

+  -> Different groups under the same dedicated instance cannot be bound to the same independent domain name.
+     Each API group can be associated with up to `5` domain names.

 <a name="group_environment"></a>
 The `environment` block supports: